Climate action strategy consultation

 We have declared a climate emergency and set a target to be carbon neutral by 2038.
-In response we have created a draft Bury Climate Action Strategy and a linked 2021 Bury Climate Action Plan to clean the air, protect our environment, and care for the health and wellbeing of our communities.
+In response we have created Bury's Climate Action Strategy and Action Plan to clean the air, protect our environment, and care for the health and wellbeing of our communities.

-We hosted a 10-week consultation from 3 June to 12 August where we gathered your thoughts, ideas and opinions and will now use these to redraft the strategy and ensure that this document works for everyone and can lead us into a carbon neutral future.
+We hosted a 10-week consultation from 3 June to 12 August where we gathered your thoughts, ideas and opinions and used these to redraft the strategy and ensure that this document works for everyone and can lead us into a carbon neutral future.

 As part of the consultation process, we held an online consultation evening where representatives for energy, housing, active travel, planning, food, and parks, explained the Climate Strategy and Action Plan and provided information on climate action.
 You can read the questions and answers from the event at the end of this page.